agl-alexglopez/ccc/README.md

 There are many excellent data structure libraries in C (see the [related](#related) section of this document).
 However, many of them try to approximate more modern languages like C++ and Rust in both form and function; they implement memory owning containers where the interface implicitly forces you to agree to the container's opinion of how and when memory should be managed.
 While many accept custom allocators for the container, a core assumption seems to be that it is OK for calls to container functions to have a non-trivial side effect by calling dynamic memory interfaces.

 The C Container Collection takes a different approach.
 When initializing the containers in this library the user chooses if memory management is allowed by the container.
 If allowed, these containers will manage allocation as one may be used to in higher level languages.
 However, if allocation is prohibited then these containers offer a more literal definition of a data structure; they structure the data they are given according to the container's invariants with no memory related side effects.
-The container does not control scope or lifetime of the programmer's provided memory.
-It simply structures data according to the interface.

 If people are using C today, in the face of many other modern and safety-minded languages, they should benefit from all the language can provide, even when incorporating a third-party library.
 This means that they can manage all their memory as they see fit and these containers simply structure it when and how the programmer requires.
 This design style is not unique.
-Non-allocating intrusive containers are common in operating system kernel development where the idea of dynamic memory, where memory comes from, and when memory should be allocated or freed becomes more complex due to the structure of all the modules working together behind the scenes to support the user.
+Non-allocating intrusive containers are common in operating system kernel development (search for the Linux Kernel doubly linked list or rbtree as canonical examples).
 Embedded developers also stand to benefit from this design.
 However, I think that all applications can benefit from thinking more carefully about their memory in C.

 While not all containers require the user accommodate intrusive elements, when they do it looks like this.